kocsismate/templater/README.md

 $converter->renameFileExtensions("twig");
 ```

-In the temp directory, you will get two files:
+In the temp directory, you will get three files:
 - {name_of_the_project}-unsuccessful: These tags are not yet converted
 - {name_of_the_project}-partial: These tags could have only been partially converted
 - {name_of_the_project}-successful: These tags were converted fully and successfully